OpenSILEX/opensilex/opensilex-doc/src/main/resources/opensilex-nosql/mongodb/services/MongoDao.md

   - `computeTransaction()` : run an operation with transaction handling and return result
   - `runThrowingTransaction()` : run a potentially throwing operation with transaction handling
   - `computeThrowingTransaction()` : run a potentially throwing operation with transaction handling and return result
-- Création of indexes in database (if not already exist)
+- Creation of indexes in database (if they don't already exist)
   - `MongoDBService.registerIndex(collectionName, index, indexOptions)` : register an index to create
   - `createIndexes()` : Create (if not-exists) all indexes registered previously with `MongoDBService.registerIndex`

 ### Indexes generation

-In any Dao classes, you must use the static method `MongoDBService.registerIndex(collectionName, index, indexOptions)` in order to register a new indexes which must be created during OpenSILEX startup.
+In any Dao class, you must use the static method `MongoDBService.registerIndex(collectionName, index, indexOptions)` in order to register a new index which must be created during OpenSILEX startup.
 This method call must be performed with static context

 > Example